MikeDigitize/JSFundamentals/README.md

 ## The Execution Context

-The execution context is dynamically generated as a kind of runtime counterpart to lexical scope.
-It can be thought of as an object that's generated whenever a function is called.
-Upon a function call, the JavaScript interpreter creates an object containing references to everything in its lexical scope.
+The execution context is dynamically generated at runtime.
+It can be thought of as an object which is generated whenever a function is called.
+Upon a function call, the JavaScript interpreter creates the object and attaches to it references to everything in its lexical scope.
 This is known as the function's <code>variable environment</code> or, prior to ES5, its <code>activation object</code>.
-The <code>environment</code> contains all references in that function's immediate scope including its arguments - also known as the function's <code>execution context</code> - and has access to its non-immediate lexical scope (through it's parent's <code>variable environment</code>).
+The <code>environment</code> contains all references in that function's immediate scope including its arguments and has access to its non-immediate lexical scope through a reference to it's parent's <code>variable environment</code>.

-This means any function, when called, has access to its parent's scope (<code>variable  environment</code>), and its parent's parent scope, all the way up to the global scope.
+This means any function, when called, has access to its parent's scope, and its parent's parent scope, all the way up to the global scope.
 When looking up variable references the JavaScript interpreter checks against a function's immediate scope.
 If the variable isn't found it checks against its parent, and then its parent's parent until finally it reaches the global scope where, if it's not found, throws a reference error.

 Consider the following: